Gulliver's Travels

 .......One of the horses offers Gulliver a root, which he politely refuses; then he offers him some smelly flesh of an ass, which he also refuses.
 He likewise declines to partake of hay and oats.
 However, when Gulliver points to a cow passing by and conveys the idea that he wants to milk it, they take him into the house and a mare gives him a bowlful of milk.

-.......The day comes, however, when the Houyhnhms forbid Gulliver from remaining with them, fearing that he might attempt to become a Yahoo leader.
+.......The day comes, however, when the Houyhnhmns forbid Gulliver from remaining with them, fearing that he might attempt to become a Yahoo leader.
 He then builds a canoe with a sail made of Yahoo skins and travels to a rocky island, where he finds fresh water and shellfish.
 While there, he spies a Portuguese ship in the distance.
-After crewmen go ashore to replenish their water supply, they agree to take Gulliver with them to Lisbon.
+After crewmen go ashore to replenish their water supply, they take Gulliver back to the ship.
+The captain, Don Pedro de Mendez, treat Gulliver kindly agrees to take him to Lisbon.
 From there, Gulliver finds his way back to England.
 But this time, he is not happy to see his native land, for its inhabitants are too much like the Yahoos.
 During the first year after his return, he says, "I could not endure my wife or children in my presence; the very smell of them was intolerable; much less could I suffer them to eat in the same room."

 However, after five years, he begins to adjust to them.